efabless/chipcraft---mest-course/README.md

 This repository contains materials for the course: ["ChipCraft: The Art of Chip Design for Non-Experts"](https://mestcenter.org/training/chipcraft/), offered by the [National Micro-Electronics Security Training Center](https://mestcenter.org/) in partnership with [Efabless](https://efabless.com) and [Redwood EDA](https://redwoodeda.com).

+Special thanks also to the [Tiny Tapeout](https://tinytapeout.com/) team and thousands of open-source contributors for making this experience possible.

 ## Course Materials

  - [Syllabus](https://docs.google.com/document/d/e/2PACX-1vT9sxLEmr5tBJa-iqrIkl3nRzpzeFxQqTq3HO2Ca641V6OKlTUJm3Xs8_QXYUcJNSR9KJfd8P1-gGXK/pub)